avble/avble.github.io/_posts/2024-11-24-RAG-for-QnA.md

 A tuple (question, context) is feed to fine-tunned model to predict the answer.

 # mini QnA app
-The radio is used to make mini LM application.
+The gradio is used to make mini LM application.
 The below is some snapshots of it.

 ![lm app 1](/assets/img/rag_gradio_app_1.png)